Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 14.1 Introduction to Prompt Injection

 Prompt injection is the most critical and pervasive vulnerability class affecting Large Language Model (LLM) applications.
-It exploits the fundamental architecture of LLMs—their inability to reliably distinguish between instructions (system commands) and data (user inputs).
+It exploits the fundamental architecture of LLMs-their inability to reliably distinguish between instructions (system commands) and data (user inputs).
 This chapter explores the mechanics, variants, and implications of prompt injection attacks, along with testing methodologies and defensive strategies.

 ### What is Prompt Injection?